Why Narcissists Don't Change: What the Research Actually Shows

 What the Research Shows

-The research on Narcissistic Personality Disorder treatment is limited compared to many other conditions, partly because people with NPD rarely seek treatment — and when they do, they often drop out.
+Research on Narcissistic Personality Disorder treatment is limited compared to many other conditions, partly because people with NPD rarely seek treatment — and when they do, they often drop out.

 Therapy entry and retention.
 People with narcissistic personality patterns typically enter therapy because of external pressure (a partner threatening to leave, a legal requirement, a crisis) rather than genuine desire to change.
-They often disengage when the pressure resolves or when the therapy starts to require the kind of vulnerability their defensive structure is designed to avoid.
+They often disengage when the pressure resolves or when therapy starts to require the vulnerability their defensive structure is designed to avoid.

 Treatment outcomes.
 Existing research on NPD treatment shows modest outcomes at best.
 Some structured therapeutic modalities — schema therapy and mentalization-based treatment in particular — have shown more promise than standard psychodynamic or CBT approaches.
-But the evidence base is thin, and the researchers themselves tend to report limited results.
+But the evidence base is thin, and researchers themselves tend to report limited results.

 Self-reported change vs. observed change.
 A significant gap exists in most studies between how narcissistically organized individuals report their own progress and how their behavior is observed to change by others.
 The capacity for self-presentation — for appearing to engage with change without actually doing so — is a core feature of the pattern.